abundanceesim/acmecollege-rest-api/README.md

 # acmecollege-rest-api
 Java-based REST API to simulate the backend of a college system.
-Built with J2EE, Spring, Hibernate and tested with JUnit
+Built with Java EE, Spring, Hibernate, MySQL and tested with JUnit.